Skip to main content

 Field filters let you include only specific events or data in your metric calculation.
 The system only includes events that match all your filter rules.
 For each filter, choose a property name (key) and the values you want to match.
 Common ways to use filters and samples:

-• By region: Track usage across different geographic locations
+• By region: Track usage across different geographic locations.

-• By performance tier: Separate different service levels
+• By performance tier: Separate different service levels.

-• By token type: Distinguish between different AI processing types
+• By token type: Distinguish between different AI processing types.

-• By feature: Track premium vs standard features
+• By feature: Track premium vs standard features.

-• By status: Count only successful operations
+• By status: Count only successful operations.

-curl -X POST --location 'https://api-m.sandbox.paypal.com/v1/commerce/billing/metrics' \
+curl -X POST -L 'https://api-m.sandbox.paypal.com/v1/commerce/billing/metrics' \

 -H 'Content-Type: application/json' \